General Patient Information

 Blood Tests / INR blood test

-IMVS now has a room at our Allied Health Centre at 30 Hill Street Kapunda and are available from 8.30am – 1.00pm, Monday to Friday.
-No booking is required for IMVS, just take a number and have a seat.
-A form is required from your Doctor.
-If you see a Doctor and you require blood taken urgently this will be completed by a Nurse following your appointment.
+SA Pathology has a room at our Allied Health Centre at 30 Hill Street Kapunda and are available from 8.30am – 1.00pm, Monday to Friday.
+A booking is required for SA Pathology, please phone 08 8566 3851.
+A form is also required from your Doctor.
+If you see a Doctor and you require blood taken urgently this may be completed by a Nurse following your appointment.

-To receive test results phone the Kapunda practice from 10am – 1pm or 2pm – 4pm.
-The Nurse will only be able to access these results once your Doctor has read them.
-The Doctor will inform the Nurse if they would like you to make an appointment either urgently or non-urgently to review the results.
+A Doctor or Nurse will contact a patient with test results if any follow up is required.
+Once your Doctor has read the results they may inform the Nurse if they would like you to make an appointment either urgently or non-urgently to review the results.
 If the Doctor has left no actions for the Nurse then the Doctor will be happy to discuss the result with you at your next appointment.

 It is not appropriate for our nursing staff to analyse your results over the phone.
 If you require further information it is expected that you will make an appointment with your Doctor.